anotherlusitano/vizer-cli/README.md

 <h3 align="center">
-A cli tool to watch movies/series/animes in portuguese.
+A cli tool to watch movies, series and animes in Portuguese.
 This tool scrapes the site <a href="https://vizertv.in">vizertv</a>
     <p>
         <b>English</b> |
         <a href="https://github.com/anotherlusitano/vizer-cli/blob/main/README-pt.md">Рortuguês</a>